The-Back-Room/The-Back-Room.github.io/docs/windows-themes/sfw/msstyle/windows-11/windows-7-for-windows-11.md

 *   Apply the theme via `Settings > Personalization > Themes`

 #### Requirements
+The following tools are required to use this theme:

 *   [WindHawk][WindHawk] Plugin: [Bring Back the Borders!][BringBackTheBorders]
 *   [WindHawk][WindHawk] Plugin: [Logon, Logoff & Shutdown Sounds Restored][SoundsRestored]